November 19, 2025

 What is the expense approval process?

-The expense approval process refers to the steps involved in reviewing and approving employee expense reports.
-A good expense approval process ensures that spending complies with the company’s expense policy and that employees are reimbursed quickly for any expenses they make on behalf of the business.
-This helps companies avoid overspending and prevents expense fraud.
+The expense approval process is the set of steps for reviewing and approving employee expense reports.
+A good expense approval process ensures spending complies with your company’s expense policy and that employees are reimbursed quickly for expenses they make on behalf of your business.
+This helps you avoid overspending and prevents expense fraud.

 Types of expenses that require approval

-Unless you’ve already pre-approved the expense or provided a cash advance, every business expense should go through the proper expense approval workflow.
+Unless you have already preapproved the expense or provided a cash advance, every business expense should go through the proper expense approval workflow.
 Some common examples of expenses that need approval include:

-• Travel expenses, including airfare, hotels, car rentals, and other transportation
+• Business travel expenses, including airfare, hotels, car rentals, and other transportation

-• Business meals (including meal expenses during business travel)
+• Business meals, including meals during business travel

 • Business mileage